Rapptz/discord.py/docs/guide/interactions/checks.rst

 Before getting started, the examples shown below are made using both :class:`.app_commands.Command` and :class:`.app_commands.ContextMenu` methods.
 All of the checks present here can apply to either one.
 Let's take a look at each of the possible checks.

-..
-    TODO: Maybe add a link to the guide for creating commands as well, but at the time of writing I do not see one to link to.

 .. note::

+    For information on slash commands, see the :ref:`Slash Commands Guide <discord_slash_commands>`.
 For more information on context menus, see the :ref:`Context Menus Guide <guide_interactions_context-menus>`.

 Role Checks
 ------------